C2. Equations and Inequalities

 It is important to help them to understand that the symbol for equality, the = sign, which reads "is equal to", means that the numbers or expressions on either side of the = sign represent the same quantity.
 Using students' prior knowledge, teachers should encourage students to explore different representations of the same equality situation.

-To be able to complete this learning situation, students must:
+To be able to complete this learning situation, students must be able to:

 • count small quantities of objects;